fyodorovich/Timebank-Toolkit/section_03.md

 [Using Canva to create Newsletters](https://docs.google.com/document/d/1qqijThiNmymbRXec053YYK8pb1vESQnD39JjkXrVO4s/edit?usp=sharing)

+### Volunteers
+You'll need help.
+For some of you, that means learning to share the workload.

+Volunteers come in all shapes and sizes.
+You have to look after them.
+Having [a volunteer introduction / guidebook](https://drive.google.com/file/d/14YmqUD1mnOcBjsM_rhH3Bgpm40ED4Y7T/view) that they can refer to and learn from is a great way to do this.

 ### Monthly meetings and organisation

 Think that building a team of volunteers is hard?
 Wait until you try to find a time when they will commit to meet for an hour!